-We are completing the close-out activities for the clinical development of Twirla, preparing the resubmission of our NDA for Twirla, planning the commercialization of Twirla, and advancing our plan for the scale-up of the commercial manufacturing process for Twirla.
+The resubmission of our NDA for Twirla was received by the FDA on June 26, 2017.
+We are continuing to plan for the commercialization of Twirla, and advancing our plan for the scale-up of the commercial manufacturing process for Twirla.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 We anticipate that our expenses will increase substantially if and as we:

-- · seek marketing approval for Twirla; - · establish a sales and marketing infrastructure to commercialize Twirla in the United States, if approved; - · continue the equipment qualification and validation related to the expansion of Corium's manufacturing facility; - · continue to evaluate additional line extensions for Twirla and initiate development of product candidates in addition to Twirla; - · maintain, leverage and expand our intellectual property portfolio; and - · add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.
+- seek marketing approval for Twirla; - establish a sales and marketing infrastructure to commercialize Twirla in the United States, if approved; - continue the equipment qualification and validation related to the expansion of Corium's manufacturing facility in preparation for potential commercial operations; - · continue to evaluate additional line extensions for Twirla and initiate development of product candidates in addition to Twirla; - · maintain, leverage and expand our intellectual property portfolio; and - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.

-Based on our current business plan, we expect that our existing cash and cash equivalents as of March 31, 2017, will enable us to fund our operating expenses and capital expenditures requirements into the second quarter of 2018.
-Our current business plan assumes resubmission of the NDA for Twirla by the end of the second quarter of 2017, a six month FDA review of our resubmission, initiation of pre-commercial activities and initiation of validation of our commercial manufacturing process in coordination with the commercialization of Twirla.
+Based on our current business plan, we expect that our existing cash and cash equivalents as of June 30, 2017, will enable us to fund our operating expenses and capital expenditures requirements into the second quarter of 2018.
+Our current business plan assumes the FDA will complete its review of our NDA resubmission which was received by the FDA on June 26, 2017, by the target PDUFA goal date, December 26, 2017, initiation of pre-commercial activities and initiation of validation of our commercial manufacturing process in coordination with the commercialization of Twirla.
 We will require additional capital for the commercial launch of Twirla, if approved, as well as advancing the development of our other product candidates.
 We cannot assure you that the FDA will approve Twirla, that the FDA's timeline for review will be within six months, or that we will timely complete the qualification and validation of our commercial manufacturing process.
-In the event of unforeseen changes to our planned timelines, we have the ability to postpone certain commercial and validation spending we believe will allow us to continue the funding of our operations into the second quarter of 2018.
+In the event of unforeseen changes to our planned timelines and business plan assumptions, as stated above, we still believe that we have the ability to continue funding operations into the second quarter of 2018 by postponing certain planned commercial and validation spending.
 We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
-Because of the numerous risks and uncertainties associated with the development, including, among other things, manufacturing scale up, resubmission of the NDA for Twirla and commercialization of Twirla, if approved, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development of Twirla.
+Because of the numerous risks and uncertainties associated with the development, including, among other things, manufacturing scale up, FDA review of the NDA for Twirla and commercialization of Twirla, if approved, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development of Twirla.
 Our future capital requirements will depend on many factors, including:

-- · the costs and timing of final close-out activities for the Phase 3 SECURE clinical trial for Twirla; - the costs, timing and outcome of regulatory review of Twirla; - · the costs of the equipment qualification and validation related to the expansion of Corium's manufacturing facility; - the costs of future commercialization activities, including the commercial launch, product sales, marketing, manufacturing and distribution, for Twirla, if approved; - the revenue, if any, received from commercial sales of Twirla, if approved: - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the costs associated with any potential business or product acquisitions, strategic collaborations, licensing agreements or other arrangements that we may establish.
+- the costs and timing of final close-out activities for the Phase 3 SECURE clinical trial for Twirla; - · the costs, timing and outcome of regulatory review of Twirla; - the costs of the equipment qualification and validation related to the expansion of Corium's manufacturing facility in preparation for potential commercial operations; - the costs of future commercialization activities, including the commercial launch, product sales, marketing, manufacturing and distribution, for Twirla, if approved; - the revenue, if any, received from commercial sales of Twirla, if approved; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the costs associated with any potential business or product acquisitions, strategic collaborations, licensing agreements or other arrangements that we may establish.